Quisqueyan/learning-journal/README.md

 # Learning-Journal
+Welcome to my page.
-My name is Stanley and this is my first page on **GITHUB** and i want to discuss the growth mindset.
+I'm Stanley and im trying to lear the basics of coding. this is my first page and i built it using Git and GitHub for my repository.
 ## growth mindset
 I believe a *growth mindset* is having the knowledge that everyone is an apprentice to new tasks and that the master is the one that has attempted and learned the most from all he's failures.
 ### Reminders